Sami-donmez/sami-donmez/README.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m development web sites and wep application;
+- 🌱 I’m developing web sites and web application;
 - 🤔 My interests are with  Web technology, Rest api, etc..;
 - 💼 I’m pursuing a Bachelor's degree in Software Engineering;
 - 💬 Ask me about anything, I am happy to help;